nextleap-project/countermitm/source/new.rst

 "secure-join-requested" message and use a Bob-MITM key before forwarding the message to Alice.
 Alice can in step 4 not find out about the MITM key and sends the "please-provide-random-secret" encrypted reply to the Bob-MITM key.
-The provider can read the content of this message but it will fail to obtain the random secret from Bob:
+The provider can decrypt the content of this message but it will fail to obtain the random secret from Bob: